-Understanding health and wellbeing : In this unit students identify personal perspectives and priorities relating to health and wellbeing and enquire into factors that influence health attitudes, beliefs and practices, including among Aboriginal and Torres Strait Islanders.
+Understanding health and wellbeing: In this unit students identify personal perspectives and priorities relating to health and wellbeing and enquire into factors that influence health attitudes, beliefs and practices, including among Aboriginal and Torres Strait Islanders.
 Students look at multiple dimensions of health and wellbeing, the interplay of influences on health and wellbeing and the indicators used to measure and evaluate health status.
 Focusing on youth, students consider their own health as individuals and as a cohort.

 Managing health and development: This unit investigates transitions in health and wellbeing, and development, from lifespan and societal perspectives.
-Students examine adulthood as a time of increasing independence and responsibility, involving the establishment of long-term relationships, possible considerations of parenthood and management of health-related milestones and changes.
-Students enquire into the Australian healthcare system and extend their capacity to access and analyse health information.
+Students examine adulthood as a time of increasing independence and responsibility, involving the establishment of long-termrelationships, possible considerations of parenthood and management of health-related milestones and changes.
+Students enquire into the Australian health care system and extend their capacity to access and analyse health information.
 They investigate the challenges and opportunities presented by digital media and health technologies, and consider issues surrounding the use of health data and access to quality health care.

-) Year 10 Year 11 Year 12 Health and Physical Health & Human Development 1&2 Health & Human Development 3&4 nd al Education 10 Physical Education 1&2 Physical Education 3&4 in 9 Health & Human Development 1&2 Acceleration Health & Human Development 3&4 Acceleration Physical Education 1&2 Acceleration Physical Education 3&4 Acceleration nce 9 The Science of Sport 10 • & ental s Outdoor & Environmental Studies 1&2 Outdoor & Environmental Studies 3&4 Sport & Recreation Certificate III Sport & Recreation Certifcate III (Year 2) (Year 1) Sport & Recreation Certificate III (Year 1) Sport & Recreation Certifcate III (Year 2)
+Year 7 Year 8 Year 9 Year 10 Year 11 Year 12 Health and Physical Health & Human Development 1&2 Health & Human Development 3&4 Health and Physical Education 10 Physical Education 1&2 Physical Education 3&4 Education 9 Health & Human Development 1&2 Acceleration Health & Human Development 3&4 Acceleration HPE Health and Physical Physical Physical Education 1&2 Acceleration Physical Education 3&4 Acceleration Education 7 The Science of Sport Human Movement and Performance Physical Education 1&2 Physical Education 3&4 Outdoor & Environmental Studies 9 Outdoor & Environmental Studies 10 Outdoor & Environmental Studies 1&2 Outdoor & Environmental Studies 3&4 Sport & Recreation Certificate III (Year 1) Sport & Recreation Certifcate III (Year 2) Sport & Recreation Certificate III (Year 1) Sport & Recreation Certifcate III (Year 2)